-A dedicated queue in both Sydney and Bali meant check in was a breeze.
+Business Class comes with many perks and Air Asia offers a dedicated queue in both Sydney and Bali which meant check in was a breeze.
 On both occasions the economy queue was snaking past the allocated area making me very glad I was not at the end of it.
 We were well under our 40kg per person baggage allowance but judging by the piled high trolleys around us, others were taking full advantage.
 Immigration at Sydney airport can be a drama but our business class status afforded us the luxury of going through express automated passport control and X-ray with our VIF passes.
 We left on a Tuesday morning and it was manic, probably the busiest I have ever seen it so this was an unexpected bonus.
 We were offered a similar service on our return to Sydney but it was wasted as it was very quiet.
 As you would expect, business class guests enjoy priority boarding and being in row 1 meant we were first to disembark.
 Waiting for luggage is a pain but not when you travel with Air Asia X business class.
 Ours was first on the carousel which enabled us to get the jump on everyone else trying to exit the airports.
 The business class cabin has a dedicated bathroom.
 If you have flown long haul economy you will know how messy bathrooms can get after a few hours in the air and the queues just before landing are diabolical.
 It was nice not to have to deal with any of that.
 There was no lounge access offered in Sydney which was a little surprising but was no issue for us as we time our arrival meticulously to have as little time as possible loitering around the airport.
 I believe lounge access does exist in Bali but we didn’t seek it out.
 There is no entertainment on Air Asia X on this route.
 Nothing.
 Nada.
 Zip.
 Unless you include the inflight magazine, which you are very politely asked not to take with you.
 We were aware of this before boarding so compensated by bringing a laptop and a few DVD’s.
 Sorted.
 Planes are notoriously cold but Air Asia sorts you out with a blanket and pillow to take care of that.
 The blanket wasn’t just one of those flimsy airline jobs either.
 It was a freshly laundered (I could still smell the fabric softener) doona like dream.
 The pillow was a little flat however and while adequate as a back rest on the outward journey I requested an extra one on the return to ensure a good nights sleep.
 A range of duty free items are available in flight but I never bother with that sort of thing.

 Outward only 5 of the 12 seats were occupied and while it was a full house coming home most passengers slept the entire flight so the crew had it pretty easy.
 They were attentive without being intrusive which is just the way I like it.
 All announcements are in both English and Indonesian so you won’t miss out on any vital information.
 The inflight service does close about an hour before landing so make sure you get your last drink order in early.
 The one niggle I had was the crew seemed more worried about cleaning up than passenger comfort and took our blankets and pillows away about an hour before landing.
 Why????
 I reluctantly let it happen on the first flight but was insistent on keeping them until the death on the return.
 She wasn’t happy but there was not a lot she could do.
 It would literally take them minutes to gather them up after everyone had disembarked so I am not quite sure why they made such a big deal of this.